MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/scan-operator.md

 If a scan operator has *n* steps named *s_1*, *s_2*, ..., *s_n* then step *s_k* would have *k* records in its state corresponding to *s_1*, *s_2*, ..., *s_k*.
 The *StepName*.*ColumnName* format is used to reference a value in the state.
 For instance, `s_2.col1` would reference column `col1` that belongs to step *s_2* in the state of *s_k*.
 For a detailed example, see the [scan logic walkthrough](#scan-logic-walkthrough).

-The state starts empty and updates whenever a scanned input row matches a step.
+The state starts empty and updates whenever a scanned input record matches a step.
 When the state of the current step is nonempty, the step is referred to as having an *active sequence*.

 ### Matching logic